MNoichl/opinionated/README.md

 ## Styles

-The style `opinionated_rc` makes use of the font `Roboto Condensed`, which is my favorite from the original hrbrthemes-package.
+The style `opinionated_rc` that we used above makes use of the font `Roboto Condensed`, which is my favorite from the original hrbrthemes-package.
 But there are other styles that you can use.
 Generally I would advise to use the narrower fonts for plots with more, and the wider ones for fonts with less text.
 Right now there are also:

 `opinionated_sg` which uses Florian Karsten's lovely space `Space Grotesk` font:

-    plt.style.use("opinions_space_grotesk")
+    plt.style.use("opinionated_sg")
     f, ax = plt.subplots(figsize=(10, 7))
     sns.scatterplot(x="bill_length_mm", y="flipper_length_mm", style='species',c='black',
                     data=penguins,s=100,)